 It took four coaches to lift Frank onto a stretcher and get him off the field.
 Frank didn't know.
 He was unconscious.
 His abused body had finally decided that enough was enough and shut down.

-The doctor said Frank had a "cardiac arrest due to an abnormal arrhythmia," was "showing early signs of cardiovascular disease" and pending test results, was also Pre-diabetic.
+The doctor said Frank had a "cardiac arrest due to abnormal arrhythmia," was "showing early signs of cardiovascular disease" and pending test results, was also Pre-diabetic.

 The cause was clear: childhood obesity.
 Frank's weight had put so much stress and strain on his body that serious illness settled in easily.